dzackgarza/qual-wiki/20_Real Analysis/005_Basics/90_Counterexamples.md

   - $U(f) > \frac 1 4$ but $L(f) = 0$.
 - Non-differentiable on $\RR$

-## Dirichlet with a Differentiable Point
+## Dirichlet with a differentiable point
 $$
 f ( x ) = x^2~\chi(\QQ) = \begin{cases}
 x^2, & x\in \QQ \\